mwbowers/mwbowers.github.io/reference/host-services/job-class-delete-override-method2.md

 ---
 title: Job.DeleteOverride Method(string, OverrideScope)

-Id: amfJobClassDeleteOverrideMethod2
-TocParent: amfJobClassDeleteOverrideMethods
-TocOrder: 20

-keywords: enumerations [ASNA.Monarch], OverrideScope, used by
-keywords: OverrideScope enumeration, used by

 ---

 This method removes the file override previously applied to the job on either a call or job level.